ryantixier/M4C-code-quiz/README.md

 ## Description

-This (poorly-formatted) application will take you through a code quiz that tests your JavaScript knowledge.
-There are a set of questions on (1) defitions and on (2) syntax specific to JavaScript, as well as a mystery, bonus question.
+This application will take you through a code quiz that tests your JavaScript knowledge.
+There are a set of questions on (1) definitions and on (2) syntax specific to JavaScript, as well as a mystery, bonus question.
 Upon completion of the quiz, a high-scores form presents itself; enter your name/initials in the input field and click "submit" to be taken to the high-scores page (the high-scores form data is saved to/pulled from localStorage).

 ### Deployed Site